jonnor/agree/doc/braindump.md

 Input data normally used in (unit/behaviour) tests could be good real-life examples for predicates.
 Ideally one could declare them one place, and would be able to act in both capabilities.

+### Pairwise coupling

+Instead of doing propagation from beginning of a long chain, try to check the pairs connected together.
+That is, if data exists that passes a post-condition of source, but fails pre-condition of target.
+If this exists, then is an indicator of broken combination, or wrong pre/post-conditions.
+If no examples can be found, no reasoning can be performed, which could also be considered a failure (at least in stricter modes).

 ## References